GayatriBhinge/Youtube_views_ForeCast_Project_Excell/README.md

 # Excell Project | Youtube Views Forecast Data with Graphs

-This is biggner level project to analyze the youtube channel viewers database.
+This project is to analyze the youtube channel viewers database.
 Here I forcast data for next 7 days with help of the Excell skill, also try to provide  more accurate forecasting using R square value and different graphs, like, Line, Polynomial, exponential graph.

 ## Acknowledgements
 Thanks to Rishabh Mishra.